Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/Technologies.md

 are thousands of implementations of all sizes, types and scale levels in numerous industries with some of them growing to support 1 billion daily transactions.
 As part of its growth are the hundred plus connectors that it natively supports, this will be very beneficial as connectivity will continue to be extended to more and more platforms.
-## Business Rules, Workflow</td>
-This capability is driven by the upstream <a href="https://www.drools.org/" target="_blank">Drools</a> community.
-This technology is very largely adopted and implemented throughout numerous industries.
-Drools has a very large footprint in organizations all over the world delivering expert based solutions and capabilities.
 ## Complex Event Processing</td>
 This capability the upstream <a href="https://www.drools.org/" target="_blank">Drools Fusion</a> community.
 Since it is based on Drools it continues their very large footprint in organizations all over the world delivering